 RK: Those were always bragging rights.

 DM: Absolutely!
-And the DJs would make tapes which they would then sell.
+The DJs would make tapes which they would then sell.
 That’s how I started getting into music collection.
-There’s time when it was exponentially growing as I was earning a salary.
-My first fat paycheck as a barrister, I bought a music system.
+There was a time when it was exponentially growing as I was earning a salary.
+On my first fat paycheck as a barrister, I bought a music system.

 RK: We are children of a particular generation.